Nazi persecution of the Catholic Church in Germany: "War on the Church"

-Priests of Dachau
+Priests and deacons at Dachau

 The regime incarcerated clergy who had opposed the Nazi regime in the Dachau Concentration Camp.
-In 1935, Wilhelm Braun, a Catholic theologian from Munich, became the first churchman imprisoned at Dachau.
+In 1935, Wilhelm Braun, a Catholic priest from Frankfurt an der Oder, became the first clergyman imprisoned at Dachau.
 From December 1940, Berlin ordered the transfer of clerical prisoners held at other camps, and Dachau became the centre for imprisonment of clergymen.
 Of a total of 2,720 clerics recorded as imprisoned at Dachau some 2,579 (or 94.88%) were Roman Catholics.
 1,034 Catholic priests died there.
 The remaining 1,545 priests were liberated by the allies on April 29, 1945.

 Among the Catholic clergy who died at Dachau were many of the 108 Polish Martyrs of World War II.
-The Blessed Gerhard Hirschfelder died of hunger and illness in 1942.
-The Blessed Titus Brandsma, a Dutch Carmelite, died of a lethal injection in 1942.
+Blessed Gerhard Hirschfelder died of hunger and illness in 1942.
+Saint Titus Brandsma, a Dutch Carmelite, died of a lethal injection in 1942.
 Blessed Alojs Andritzki, a German priest, was given a lethal injection in 1943.
-Blessed Engelmar Unzeitig, a Czech priest died of typhoid in 1945.
+Blessed Engelmar Unzeitig, a Czech priest, died of typhoid in 1945.
 Blessed Giuseppe Girotti died at the camp in April 1945.

-Amid the Nazi persecution of the Tirolian Catholics, the Blessed Otto Neururer, a parish priest was sent to Dachau for "slander to the detriment of German marriage", after he advised a girl against marrying the friend of a senior Nazi.
-He was cruelly executed at Buchenwald in 1940 for conducting a baptism there.
-He was the first priest killed in the concentration camps.
+Amid the Nazi persecution of the Tirolian Catholics, Blessed Otto Neururer, a parish priest, was sent to Dachau for "slander to the detriment of German marriage", after he advised a girl against marrying the friend of a senior Nazi.
+He was executed at Buchenwald concentration camp in 1940 for conducting a baptism there.
+Neururer was the first priest killed in the concentration camps.

-The Blessed Bernhard Lichtenberg died en route to Dachau in 1943.
-In December 1944, the Blessed Karl Leisner, a deacon from Munster who was dying of tuberculosis received his ordination at Dachau.
-His fellow prisoner Gabriel Piguet, the Bishop of Clermont-Ferrand presided at the secret ceremony.
+Blessed Bernhard Lichtenberg died during transport to Dachau in 1943.
+In December 1944, Blessed Karl Leisner, a deacon from Munster who was dying of tuberculosis, was ordained at Dachau.
+His fellow prisoner Gabriel Piguet, the Bishop of Clermont-Ferrand, presided the secret ceremony.
 Leisner died soon after the liberation of the camp.

-See main article for detailed information.